mesosphere/kubefed/docs/keps/20200619-federated-resource-status.md

 ## Proposal

 Kubefed reports a limited set of states related to the state of the federation of resources themselves.
+This proposal aims to enrich the federated resource status by adding the conditions and an extra field to the federated resource status.

+### Conditions

 ```go
 ClusterPropagationOK PropagationStatus = ""